IteraThor/SUIT/README.md

 # SUIT - Setup Utilities by IteraThor

-SUIT is a graphical tool designed mainly to streamline the deployment of an **Autodarts system** on Linux (e.g., Raspberry Pi / Ubuntu).
+SUIT is a graphical tool designed mainly to streamline the deployment of an **Autodarts system** on Linux (mainly Ubuntu).

 I originally created this project to make setting up my own Linux PCs for Autodarts easier and faster.
 I am sharing it here for free for anyone in the community who might find it useful!